 offers possibilities for mountain biking, climbing and wanderings course.

-evening promenades along the sea or by the romantic fishing expeditions at
+promenades along the sea or by the romantic fishing expeditions at night.

-Adriatic or the pearl of Mediterranean is the name given to the city of
+pearl of Mediterranean is the name given to the city of Dubrovnik.
+In 1968

-Dubrovnik.
-In 1968 Brela was crowned as "Champion of Adriatic" for
+Brela was crowned as "Champion of Adriatic" for high achievements

 rather densely populated with tourists in the season, it maintains a relaxed